-In this Compensation Discussion and Analysis, we discuss our compensation objectives, our decisions and the rationale behind those decisions relating to compensation for 2016 for our principal executive officer, our principal financial officer and our other three most highly compensated executive officers.
-This Compensation Discussion and Analysis provides a general description of our compensation program and specific information about its various components.
+In this Compensation Discussion and Analysis, or CD&A, we discuss our compensation objectives, our decisions and the rationale behind those decisions relating to compensation for our principal executive officer, our principal financial officer and our other three most highly compensated executive officers for 2017.
+This CD&A provides a general description of our compensation program and specific information about its various components.